iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="com.phe.couchto5K 1 reviews"/>
 </p>

+> App always stops<br> :date: __2021-01-22 17:18:29__

+> Stopped working correctly - it freezes when I start it up.
+It used to be fine, but the minute I press go, it goes for 1 second then stops.
+Audio stops, timer stops, it just won't work.
+Not sure if there's been an update which has messed it up but my phone (Google pixel 3) is up to date.
+Please fix it, this is my running lifeline<br> :date: __2021-01-21 00:05:01__

+> Keeps closing down.
+Each time Im outside running it stays on for a bit.
+I think when the Internet connection goes down slightly it just shuts completely and I have to start all over again!
+So annoying!
+Does anyone know a better app here?
+Or is it something tthat Im not doing right??
+It shouldn't be so hard... :(<br> :date: __2021-01-20 20:12:39__

 > Awful, had to reset it 3 times over the first two runs I did.
 I've had to guess Whereabout I was in tbe run.
 I've uninstalled and now going to try a different app.<br> :date: __2021-01-13 18:23:18__